briansimiyuj/doctor-appointment-app/README.md

     e.
 Create two buttons, one for canceling the appointment and one for viewing the appointment details
       i.
 On clicking the cancel button, call the `showCancelAppointmentModal` function and pass the appointment as a parameter

-    e.
-If `showCancelModal` is true, mount the Cancel Appointment Modal and pass `appointment`, `closeCancelModal`, and `cancelAppointment` as props
+  8. If `showCancelModal` is true, mount the Cancel Appointment Modal and pass `appointmentToCancel`, `closeCancelModal`, and `cancelAppointment` as props

     #### Appointed Patients